aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

 [Kubeflow](https://www.kubeflow.org/docs/about/kubeflow/) project objective is to simplify the management of Machine Learning workflows on Kubernetes.
 Follow the [Kubeflow quick start guide](https://www.kubeflow.org/docs/started/getting-started/) to install Kubeflow.
 Installing Kubeflow is optional for this project.

-## Build Kubeflow MPIJob with Helm charts for EKS Training
+## Install Helm charts for training using Kubeflow

 1. In the ```charts``` folder in this project, execute ```helm install --name mpijob ./mpijob/``` to deploy Kubeflow **MPIJob** *CustomResouceDefintion* in EKS using *mpijob chart*.